essential61/Weather4SolarUK/README.md

 The second script runs hourly during daylight to fetch the forecast for the next hour to record the most recent update.

-The output of both scripts is a SQL batch file to populate rows of a table as described below.
+The output of the scripts is a SQL batch file that either INSERTs or UPDATEs rows of a table as described below.

     CREATE TABLE public.forecasts (
 	 starttime timestamptz NOT NULL,